Abhinand20/MathFormer/README.md

 For the expanded form, only the form provided is considered as correct.

-The full dataset (`dataset.txt`) contains a million examples.

 ## Solution
 * The directory `./data` contains `train.txt`, `validation.txt` and `test.txt`
 * The source and target sequence vocabulary is stored in the directory `./vocab`
 * The trained model (`best_model.pt`) is present in the directory `./model`
 * All predictions made by the model on the test is stored in the file `./output/predictions.txt`
 * Summary for the model and it's trainable parameters is stored in `network.txt`
-* The classes for the transformer model is in - `backbone.py` and `transformer.py`
+* The classes for the transformer model are in - `backbone.py` and `transformer.py`
-* `data.py` splits the dataset into train,val and train datasets randomly based on the input split ratio
+* `data.py` splits the dataset into train,val and train datasets randomly based on the input split ratio (already split dataset is provided in the repo)
 * `train.py` trains the model using the defined configurations
 * `test.py` runs the trained model on the test data to generate predictions and calculates the accuracy
 * `text_EDA.ipynb` contains the preliminary exploratory data analysis of the dataset